15 of the Most Popular Aging-in-Place Home Modifications

 Kitchen Modifications for Aging In Place

-Kitchen modifications are important for seniors as they age.
-A kitchen is a space that must be safe for the homeowner, and should also be comfortable and ergonomic.
+Kitchen modifications are important for older adults as they age.
+A kitchen must be safe for the homeowner.
+It should also be comfortable and ergonomic.
 Many senior citizens enjoy cooking and being in the kitchen, and old age shouldn't be a barrier.

 Most kitchen modifications for aging in place focus on making it easier to pick things up and move them, reducing the space between kitchen essentials, and reducing the need to bend, stretch, carry, and reach.